 You’re currently reading Chapter 1 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

-Many designers get stuck on what fashion portfolio layout to choose.
+Many designers, freelancers and job seekers alike, get stuck on what fashion portfolio layout to choose.
 The thought of keeping an online website, a PDF and a physical book for your fashion portfolio up to date can be overwhelming.
 In this chapter, we’ll discuss what portfolio layouts you do – or don’t – need, and some simple tricks to easily (and quickly) keep everything updated.

 What is the industry preferred format for a fashion design portfolio?
 Digital or physical book?
 Both?